What is dark fibre and how can it benefit your business?

 Since dark fibre offers a dedicated connection to the single business owner, it is best suited to businesses that want high capacity and high speed data transfer.
 A wide range of applications and industries benefit from fibre optics today, including agriculture, renewable energy, financial services, real estate, transportation and logistics, manufacturing and medical research.
 Fibre optics is also used for a variety of applications in the military.
 The need for quick communication in today’s society is evident in every industry.

 Yes, UCG can install and maintain dark fibre at your premises.
-Since 1990, UCG has provided innovative fulfillment solutions for a range of broadband design, cabling & construction projects across Australia & New Zealand.
+Since 1990, UCG has provided innovative fulfillment solutions for a range of broadband design, cabling & construction projects across New Zealand.
 Talk to one of our team today to find out more about dark fibre, air blown fibre or HFC networks in your area.

 There are several factors that influence the greatest distance that black fibre can travel, including signal attenuation and switch optical design.
 Typical dark fibre links would be 20km or less, however it is possible to achieve distances of up to 80km for 10 GbE traffic and 40km for 8 GB fibre channel traffic in some specific instances.
 These sorts of links must be constructed to fulfill extremely high performance criteria and require specialist optics to achieve these distances.
 Dark fibre is currently capable of supporting bandwidths of up to 100Gbps.

 Dark fibre cables are sometimes used in pairs, depending on the equipment port being used.
 A

 Simples port requires a fibre for each direction (i.e. two fibres for a link), and a duplex port allows